threefoldfoundation/info_legal/wiki/definitions_legal.md

 ## ThreeFold_Grid (TFG)

 The ThreeFold_Grid is a new, global neutral and sustainable network of IT infrastructure.
-On this Grid, IT capacity is indexed registered on the TF Chain for easy discovery by purchasers.
+On this Grid, IT capacity is indexed registered on the TFChain for easy discovery by purchasers.

 This Internet capacity is produced and allocated locally - similar to the way electricity and other utilities are purchased today.
 This allows any digital service or application provider to host their services and applications in proximity to the end user leading to significantly greater performance, a lower price point and better margins.
 This is both more cost effective and green.